 YLANG YLANG – Oil of the inner child.
 Helps reduce the effects of daily stress while promoting a calming environment.

 LAVENDER – Oil of communication and calm.
-Always a winner in this house and a great starter oil to try to aid sleep, it’s gentle, effective and helps relax the mind enough to fall asleep.
-It’s a nightly staple in my children’s bedrooms.
+Always a winner in this house and a great starter oil to try to aid sleep.

 VETIVER – Oil of centring.
-This is a tree oil that is like a SUPER DUPER knock you out natural sedative, which is great for insomniacs.
+This is a tree oil that is like a knock-you-out natural sedative, which is great for insomniacs.

 CEDARWOOD – Oil of community.
-Promotes a peaceful feeling that can help the mind and body unwind, good for stressful days, or for people who feel overwhelmed by life.
+Promotes a peaceful feeling that helps the mind and body unwind.
+Good for stressful days or people who feel overwhelmed by life.

 ROMAN CHAMOMILE – Oil of spiritual purpose.
-Known for its soothing, relaxing and calming benefits for the soul.
+Known for its soothing, relaxing, and calming benefits.

 JUNIPER BERRY – Oil of the night.
-I have found this one great for night terrors or nightmares, those who fear the dark, or have heightened night anxiety.
+I’ve found this one great for night terrors or nightmares.
+This is one for those who fear the dark or have heightened night anxiety.

 SANDALWOOD – The grounding nature of Sandalwood oil makes it useful during your bedtime routine for quietening the mind.

 FRANKINCENSE – The king of oils and the oil of truth.
-Can help induce feelings of peace, good for anxiety, letting go and assisting to reduce mental fatigue, great for the sleep-deprived, this was my go-to when I had a newborn.
+Can help induce feelings of peace, good for anxiety, letting go and reducing mental fatigue.
+Great for the sleep-deprived, this was my go-to when I had a newborn.

-Many of these also blend very well together!
-Here are a few recipes for essential oil diffuser blends that are perfect for bedtime that you might like to try:
+Many of these also blend very well together.
+Here are a few recipes for essential oil diffuser blends that are perfect for bedtime:

 Monster spray: 10 drops of Lavender, 5 drops of Juniper berry, 2 drops of Roman chamomile